stanleyrya/CS326-Team-Rocket/docs/dspec/dspec.md

 Express is an extension module for Node.js that makes it easy to create a web application.

 ###body-parser
-A middle-ware extension to express that enables the ability to parse bodies of incoming requests.
+A middle-ware extension to Express that enables the ability to parse bodies of incoming requests.

 ###cookie-parser
-cookie-parser is an express extension that creates parsers for cookie headers and creates object out of the cookie keyed by the cookie names.
+cookie-parser is an Express extension that creates parsers for cookie headers.
+It also creates an object out of the cookie keyed by the cookie names.

 ###morgan
 An http request logging tool.This is used for flow within our application.